equinix-labs/terraform-on-equinix-workshop/docs/part1.md

 ### 3. Install Terraform

 All you need to start working with Terraform is download a binary file.
 However, it is also possible to use a package manager to do this for you.
-All the options and details are well described in [terraform downloads](https://developer.hashicorp.com/terraform/downloads).
+All the options and details are well described in [Terraform downloads](https://developer.hashicorp.com/terraform/downloads).

 ### 4. (Optional) Install and Configure Metal CLI

 Once you are familiar with the console you may feel more comfortable managing your Equinix Metal resources with the command-line interface tool [Metal-cli](https://github.com/equinix/metal-cli).

-As with terraform, you only need to download a binary to start enjoying metal-cli, but you may want to check out the different [installation options](https://github.com/equinix/metal-cli/#installation).
+As with Terraform, you only need to download a binary to start enjoying Metal-cli, but you may want to check out the different [installation options](https://github.com/equinix/metal-cli/#installation).

 Once installed you need to configure your credentials